wp-plugins/password-vault/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Tested for version 4.3
+* Fixed issue with users being able to see passwords from other groups
+* Fixed issue with permissions not being added to new records on insert correctly

 = 1.8 =
 * Tested for version 4.1
 * Verified that all database calls with parameters which have user specified data are paramaterized